wildwinter/dink/README.md

 This list of folders and statuses can be customised in the [Project Config File](#config-file).

-### Comment Filtering
+### Comment and Tag Filtering

 *You don't need to use this, but it might be handy!*

-When creating the voice recording script and the localization document, by default Dink includes all comments.
-But you can tweak that in settings so that only specific comments get into those particular scripts.
+When creating the voice recording script and the localization document, by default Dink includes all comments (and all tags for the recording script).
+But you can tweak that in settings so that only specific comments and tags get into those particular scripts.

-e.g. if you script has something like:
+e.g. if your script has something like:
 ```c
 // This is the line about the blue mushroom.
 // SFX: Make sure there's a blue mushroom sound here.